Britain and the world to lay Queen Elizabeth II to rest – KION546

 “I felt like I had to come and pay my final respects to our majestic queen, she has done so much for us and just a little thank you really from the people,” she said.

 Monday has been declared a public holiday in honor of Elizabeth, who died Sept.
 8 at 96.
-Her funeral will be broadcast live to over 200 countries and territories worldwide and screened to crowds in parks and public spaces across the country.
+Her funeral will be broadcast live to more than 200 countries and territories worldwide and screened to crowds in parks and public spaces across the U.K.

 Police officers from around the country will be on duty as part of the biggest one-day policing operation in London’s history.

+The service, in the Gothic medieval abbey where Elizabeth was married in 1947 and crowned in 1953, will be attended by 2,000 people ranging from world leaders to health care workers and volunteers.

+Mourners started arriving to take their seats shortly after 8 a.m.
+(0700 GMT; 3 a.m.
+EDT).
+Dignitaries were arriving later, with many heads of state gathering at a nearby hospital to be driven by bus to the abbey.

-The service will end with two minutes of silence followed by the national anthem and a piper’s lament, before the queen’s coffin is taken in a procession ringed by units of the armed forces in dress uniforms, with her children walking behind, to Wellington Arch near Buckingham Palace.
+The funeral will end with two minutes of silence followed by the national anthem and a piper’s lament, before the queen’s coffin is taken in a procession ringed by units of the armed forces in dress uniforms, with the queen’s children walking behind, to Wellington Arch near Hyde Park.

-U.S. President Joe Biden was among world leaders to pay their respects at Queen Elizabeth II’s coffin on Sunday as thousands of police, hundreds of British troops and an army of officials made final preparations for the funeral — a spectacular display of national mourning that will also be the biggest gathering of world leaders for years.
+U.S. President Joe Biden was among leaders to pay their respects at the queen’s coffin on Sunday as thousands of police, hundreds of British troops and an army of officials made final preparations for the funeral — a spectacular display of national mourning that will also be the biggest gathering of world leaders for years.

 People across Britain paused for a minute of silence at 8 p.m.
 Sunday in memory of the only monarch most have ever known.
 At Westminster Hall, the constant stream of mourners paused for 60 seconds as people observed the minute of reflection in deep silence.

 In Windsor, rain began to fall as the crowd fell silent for the moment of reflection.
-Some had set up small camps and chairs outside Windsor Castle, with plans to spend the night there to reserve the best spots to view the queen’s coffin when it arrives.
+Some set up small camps and chairs outside Windsor Castle, spending the night there to reserve the best spots to view the queen’s coffin when it arrives.

+“It will all be worth it by 4 o’clock this afternoon,” said Sally McCloud, a business manager from nearby Maidenhead.
+“We’re all here for one reason, whether it be raining or not raining.
+So I’m quite happy to be here and got a little bit of sleep.
+I’ve had a nice cup of coffee this morning and we’ll just wait, wait in the rain.”

-“Well, it’s just one night and day of our lives.
-Elizabeth gave us – you know – 70 years.
-So the rest of it is not a lot to ask, is it?” said Fred Sweeney, 52, who kitted out his spot with two Union flags on large flag poles.
+Fred Sweeney, 52, who kitted out his spot with two Union flags on large flagpoles, said “it’s just one night and day of our lives.
+Elizabeth gave us – you know – 70 years.”

 One no-show for Monday’s funeral will be Saudi Crown Prince Mohammed bin Salman, whose invitation drew criticism from human rights groups because of the killing of journalist Jamal Khashoggi inside the Saudi consulate in Istanbul in 2018.
 Saudi Arabia is expected to be represented by another royal, Prince Turki bin Mohammed.